tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 3 Compliant Implementation (normative)

 In order to be considered as compliant with BDQ Core, an implementation MUST meet the requirements of this section.

 The most important elements of BDQ Core are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
 We expect that implementers will implement sets of these Tests that fit their data quality needs, and may also implement other Tests that are specifically suited for their domain.
 BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 An implementation of a Test MUST include all bdqcore:SingleRecord Validation, Amendment, and Measure Tests for each implemented UseCase.
 An Implementation MUST provide complete coverage for at least one bdqffdq:UseCase, and MAY provide implementations for more or all of the bdqffdq:UseCases.
 New implementations MAY include additional Tests and additional UseCases.
 Implementations SHOULD be explicit about the composition of implemented tests into Policies and UseCases.

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
 Results MAY include Response.qualifier (See 4 Extension Points).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
 See the bdqcore: landing page section on the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) for further normative guidance on Responses as RDF or as data structures.
 See section [5.1 The Response Object](#51-The-Response-Object-normative) for further normative guidance on Responses.

 Additional Tests that conform to BDQ Core MUST describe those Tests using the bdqffdq Framework, those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional use cases.

 Implementations MUST provide Parameterized Tests that support the default Parameter values.
 Implementations SHOULD provide for Parameterized Tests to take parameters, but MAY produce an implementation of a Parameterized Test that takes no parameters but only uses a default parameter value applicable within their domain.

 How a Test responds when given a parameter value that is not supported by the implementation is not specified.
 Implementers SHOULD handle this in a manner appropriate for their implementation framework.
 Unless specified in the Specification, implementations MUST NOT use Response.status="EXTERNAL_PREREQUISITES_NOT_MET" to indicate a non-supported parameter value.

 Implementers are encouraged to produce means of testing data quality in bulk in settings such as SQL queries on relational data stores where construction of Response objects is not feasible, but the logic of a Specification can be framed as a question on a data store.
 Such non-Framework implementations MUST NOT assert compliance with BDQ Core.

 Within the Response.result for an Amendment Test, the order of key-value pairs is not specified and MAY vary.

 ## 4 Extension Points (normative)

 A response MAY include a Response.qualifier (in RDF, a bdqffdq:hasResponseQualifier object property on an instance of a bdqffdq:Assertion).
 This is intended as a place to include structured assertions concerning uncertainty in a response.
-This is also intended as a place to include structured assertions about the details of Amendment Tests (e.g. TRANSPOSED MAY be attached to a Response.qualifier for some Amendment Tests).
+This is also intended as a place to include structured assertions about the details of Amendment Tests (e.g., TRANSPOSED MAY be attached to a Response.qualifier for some Amendment Tests).

 MultiRecord (bdqffdq:MultiRecord) Measures that return counts where the input InformationElement is Response values from Tests on SingleRecords (bdqffdq:SingleRecord) MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percentages), the number of each value of Response.status encountered, and the number of each Response.result encountered.
 Measures under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
 If it is desirable for any Measure to return more than a single number, Response.qualifier is the extension point to use.

 ## 5 Responses from Tests